Tianscar/jamplayer/README.md

+WARNING: THIS PROJECT IS NO LONGER MAINTAINED.
+MOVED TO: https://github.com/jseproject/jse-player

 # Java Audio Media Player
 A quite simple and lightweight audio player for JavaSound, supports both streaming playback (for long music) and in-memory sound clip (for short sound effects).